YavorYanchev/DesignPatterns/README.md

 to specify the exact class of the object that will be created.
 This is done by calling a factory method -either specified in an interface and implemented by child classes, or implemented in a base class and optionally overriden by derived classes - rather than by calling a constructor.

+## Abstract Factory
+This pattern supports the creation of products that exist in families and are designed to be produced together.The abstract factory can be refined to concrete factories, each of which can create different products of different types and in different combinations.The pattern also isolates the product definitions and their class names from the client so that the only way to get one of them is through a factory.For this reason, product families can easily be interchanged or updated without upsetting the structure of the client.